avoigtma/openshift-certmonger/README.md

 ## Load Templates

-We need to load the template to create to the requests into the public 'openshift' namespace.
-The template for the 'certmonger job' is loaded within the tools namespace ('certificate-tool').
+Load the template to create to the requests into the public `openshift` Namespace.
+The template for the `certmonger job` is loaded within the tools Namespace (`certificate-tool`).

 ```shell
 oc create -f openshift/template.cm.certmonger.yaml